Beatriz Silva da Costa

 Working Paper

-Do political contributions grant favorable treatment in the awarding of procurement contracts at the Federal Level in Brazil?
-This is the research question this proposal seeks to answer to test the hypothesis that political contributions grant preferential treatment in the awarding of procurement contracts.
-Using data on Brazilian government tenders, corporate donors, and firm characteristics, I will examine how a ban on corporate contributions to political campaigns affects the awarding of procurement contracts to companies that donated in the past.
-My period of analysis is from 2002 - 2022.
-I will employ a difference-in-differences estimation and distinguish between contributing firms (treatment group) and other firms (control group).
+Do firms that donate more to political campaigns (high donors) are awarded more federal contracts than firms that donate less (low donors)?
+This is the research question this proposal seeks to answer to test the hypothesis that campaign contributions grant preferential treatment in the awarding of procurement contracts.
+Using data on Brazilian government tenders and firm donors, I examine if a ban on firm contributions to political campaigns affects the awarding of procurement contracts to companies that donated to political campaigns.
+My period of analysis is from 2006 until 2018.
+I employ a difference- in-differences estimation and distinguish between high donor firms (treatment group) and low donor firms (control group).
 This paper intends to contribute to the debate on effects of political donations by exploiting the exogenous reform-induced variation in the presence of corporate donations.

 Publications